breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ## How to clone using the GitHub app instead of the terminal

-Remote repositories can be cloned to the GitHub Desktop App from GitHub Web Site as follows:

- 1. You need to be signed in to GitHub web site and in the GitHub Desktop App before cloning
+You can also use the GitHub Desktop App to clone a repository to your computer, once you have downloaded the **GitHub Desktop App** here https://desktop.github.com/, and being signed in the GitHub website and Desktop App, then you can follow these steps:

- 2. Go to the desired GitHub repository (you can use this repo used in the previous examples [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello)).
-Click on the **Code** button to open the options and proceed to click the **Open with GitHub Desktop** button
+ 1. Go to the desired GitHub repository, let's use the [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello) repo again.
+Click on the **Code** button to display the options and proceed to click the **Open with GitHub Desktop** button

 <p align="center">
 	<img src="https://i.imgur.com/KPFvgCO.png"  width="500px"/>
 </p>

- 3. The GitHub Desktop App will open, you can change the local path where the repository will be saved by clicking the **Choose...** button, or you can just copy the path and paste it in the corresponding field
+ 3. The GitHub Desktop App will automatically open in your computer and a window called **Clone a repository** will be displayed.
+Here you can confirm the repository to be cloned and you can change the local path where the repository will be saved by clicking the **Choose...** button, or you can just copy the path and paste it in the corresponding field

 <p align="center">
 	<img src="https://i.imgur.com/mMS54sJ.png" width="500px" />